 "Childhood should not end," David said.
 "It should take a more mature form, but its innocence should not cease."

-Every dollar you donate helps us to mail out the monthly Friends of Silence newsletter and continue the new retreat ministry at Still Point.
-We appreciate your generosity!
+Every dollar you donate helps us to mail out the monthly Friends of Silence newsletter, add back issues of the newsletter to the web site, develop online courses on silence, and provide contemplative retreats at Still Point.